Neptune Blog

 • Validation learning curve – In this curve, the evaluation metric score is plotted against time on the validation set.

-Sometimes it might happen that the training curve shows an improvement but the validation curve shows stunted performance.
-This is indicative of the fact that the model is overfitting and needs to be reverted to the previous iterations.
+Sometimes the training curve might show an improvement but the validation curve shows stunted performance.
+This may indicate that the model is overfitting and needs to be reverted to the previous iterations.
 In other words, the validation learning curve identifies how well the model is generalizing.

 Here’s an example of comparing learning curves in Neptune using the charts view: